yct37785/One-For-All/README.md

 Use this when:
 - Running the app for the first time
-- Adding or updating native dependencies
+- Adding or changing native dependencies
-- Changing Expo or native configuration
+- Modifying Expo or native configuration
 - Regenerating or cleaning the Android project

-Both scripts launch the app with hot-reloading enabled for fast iteration.
+Both scripts support hot reloading.

 ## 7. Your first build
 1. Connect an Android device with USB debugging enabled.

-2. Place the corresponding Firebase project's `google-services.json` in app root.
+2. Place the corresponding `google-services.json` in app root.

 3. Run `run-android-dev-rebuild.bat`.